 109 Years of Caroling to Benefit Children

 The St. Louis Christmas Carols Association began in 1911, when William H. Danforth and a group of friends decided to bring joy and good will to their neighbors by caroling outside their homes.
 Initially, they did not plan to collect money, but found listeners gave money when they sang.
 Being philanthropic businessmen, they donated the funds to the Children's Aid Society, the organization's first beneficiary, to help underserved kids throughout the following year.
 Over the years, the number of recipients has grown; in 2018, our caroling collections supported 35 metro St. Louis area children's agencies!
-With the help of our community, we have raised over $3 million to date.

 Listen to an interview from December 8,1955